TheThingKnownAsKit/obsidian-vaults/Spring_2025/RAIK-370H, Data & Models II/Lectures/2-6-2025, Performance Metrics.md

 ![[Pasted image 20250206153854.png]]
 ![[Pasted image 20250206153923.png]]

 <mark style="background: #ADCCFFA6;">True Positive Rate/Recall/Sensitivity</mark> is how many instances did you find out all of the instances.
-High TPR is good
+High TPR is good.
+Recall considers of the _actual_ objects of that class, how many were labeled as such.
 $$TPR=\frac{TP}{TP+FN}$$
 ![[Pasted image 20250206154017.png]]